googlebaba/KDD2019-MEIRec/README.md

 Shaohua Fan, Email:fanshaohua92@163.com

 # Note
-Data in the train_data.txt and test_data.txt is formated as 'features label', and features is constituted by term id.
+Data in the train_data.txt and test_data.txt is formated as 'features label', and features are constituted by term ids.
 Note that the released data is only a small subset of the data used in the paper.

 # Requirements
 tensorflow==1.1.0